 Will I lose my license?
 How much jail time will I do?
-How will I lose my car?
+How will long will my car be impounded?

 A DUI attorney can explain to you many of the questions you may have when you are charged with the crime of DUI.

 Arizona has some of the strictest and most stringent DUI sentencing laws in the country.
 (Click to see a chart of mandatory minimum Misdemeanor DUI penalties).